 Pros & Cons Of the Selenium WebDriver

 Everything is loaded with some pros and cons, so let’s dig into the advantages and disadvantages associated with the same…

 1. Selenium is an open-source, freeware, and portable tool.

 3. Selenium supports many operating systems like Windows, Macintosh, Linux, Unix, etc.

 4. Selenium supports many browsers like Internet Explorer, Chrome, Firefox, Opera, Safari, etc.

 5. WebDriver is faster, as compared to RC.

-9. Find coordinates of any object easily using WebDriver.
+9. You can find the coordinates of any object easily using WebDriver.

 10. Integration with the testing framework like JUnit or TestNG is very easy with the WebDriver.

-1. Selenium does not provide any built-in IDE for script generation and it needs other IDE like Eclipse for writing scripts.
+1. Selenium does not provide any built-in IDE for script generation and it needs other IDEs like Eclipse for writing scripts;

-2. Selenium user lacks online support for the problems they face because there is no reliable support from anybody.
+2. Selenium users lacks online support for the problems they face because there is no reliable support from anybody;

 5. No built-in Reporting facility.

 With this detailed information of the Selenium WebDriver, one can decide the type of relationship required for their project or idea.
 I am sure that even you must have decided for yourself by now.

 Let me know the same in the comments section below!